ros-controls/roscon2022_workshop/README.md

 Branch: `8-write-controller/task`

-Write a controller for *SOLO-12* robot that takes joint displacements as input and updates new joint positions for it.
+Write a controller for *RRBot* robot that takes joint displacements as input and updates new joint positions for it.

 1. Add files for controller names `DisplacementController` into `controlko_controllers` package.
 2. During implementation of hardware interface take care about following details: